19th Summer Olympics 1968. History of the Summer Olympics

 Anatoly Roshchin (Greco-Roman wrestling, over 97 kg)

 Alexey Barkalov, Oleg Bovin, Alexander Dolgushin.
-Vadim Gulyaev, Yuri Grigorovsky, Boris Grishin, Leonid Osipov, Vladimir Semenov, Vyacheslav Skok, Givi Chikvania, Alexander Shidlovsky (water polo)
+Vadim Gulyaev, Yuri Grigorovsky, Boris Grishin, Leonid Osipov, Vladimir Semenov, Vyacheslav Skok, Givi Chikvaniya, Alexander Shidlovsky (water polo)

-Sergey Diomidov, Mikhail Voronin, Valery Karasev, Viktor Klimenko, Viktor Lissitzky, Valery Alinykh (artistic gymnastics, team competitions)
+Sergey Diomidov, Mikhail Voronin, Valery Karasev, Viktor Klimenko, Viktor Lisitsky, Valery Alinykh (gymnastics, team competitions)

-Alexander Shaparenko (rowing and canoeing, single kayak, 1000 m)
+Alexander Shaparenko (kayaking and canoeing, single kayak, 1000 m)

-Ivan Kalita, Ivan Kizimov, Elena Petushkova (equestrian sport, dressage, team championship)
+Ivan Kalita, Ivan Kizimov, Elena Petushkova (equestrianism, dressage, team championship)

 Romuald Klim (athletics, hammer throw)